zeero/CCPlugins/commands/refactor.md

 **I will AUTOMATICALLY execute ALL these steps:**

-1. **Original Behavior Capture**
-   - Run original code with test inputs
-   - Save all function outputs, API responses, logs
+1. **Deep Original Code Analysis**
+   - Analyze EVERY function, method and class in detail
+   - Document ALL behaviors, patterns and logic flows
+   - Map complete code structure and dependencies
-   - Create behavior snapshot in `refactor/original-behavior.json`
+   - Create comprehensive understanding in `refactor/original-analysis.md`

 2. **Complete Migration**
    - Apply ALL remaining refactorings